stewhir/recent-robust-qac/README.md

 <h2>Introduction</h2>

-This git repo contains the accompanying query auto-completion (QAC) approach implementations detailed in the paper "Recent and Robust Query Auto-completion" (Whiting &amp; Jose), presented at the World Wide Web Conference (WWW) 2014 in Seoul/South Korea.
+This git repo contains the accompanying query auto-completion (QAC) approach implementations detailed in the paper "Recent and Robust Query Auto-completion" (Stewart Whiting &amp; Joemon M. Jose - University of Glasgow), presented at the World Wide Web Conference (WWW) 2014 in Seoul/South Korea.

 The central idea of this paper is simply: can QAC systems be optimised to support both always popular (i.e. robustness), and recently popular queries?
 You can read the full paper at: http://www.stewh.com/wp-content/uploads/2014/02/fp539-whiting.pdf.
 It is written to be accessible to as many readers as possible.
 Further elaboration on some of the techniques will be included in my thesis - whenever it is finished!